-Payroll Tips for Startup Founders
+Payroll for Startups: 11 Tips for Founders

 Set founder salary expectations early

 How you hire and pay yourself as a founder will depend on your business’s entity type and legal structure.
 It’s best to talk with a tax and accounting expert to determine the correct course of action.

 Generally, there are three main ways to get paid as a founder: